Promyshlenniki: Russian America

 The Great Northern Expedition expanded Russian geographical knowledge to many of the Aleutian Islands and the mainland of Alaska from the Alaska Peninsula to near the later site of New Archangel.
-News of the many Sea otter populations along these lands quickly drew the attention of many Siberian based promyshlenniki.
+News of the many Sea otter populations along these lands quickly drew the attention of many Siberia-based promyshlenniki.
 Few had naval experience, though many began to travel the Bering Sea on kochs made from timber adjacent to the Sea of Okhotsk.
 The first Russian promyshlennik to travel east was Emelian Basov, who sailed to Bering Island in 1743.
 Promyshlenniki based out of Okhotsk or Petropavlovsk, made provisions for their yearly operations in the Aleutians by killing sea cows of the Commander Islands to extinction.
 The Sea otters of the Aleutians were progressively exploited by Russians, until by 1759 the Fox Islands were visited by Russian trappers.
 As these early trappers had "no knowledge of navigation", they consequently "took no observations, made no surveys..." and greatly limited geographical information for outsiders.

 The Lebedev-Lastochkin Company sent the first Russian promyshlennik to investigate the resources of the lower Yukon River in 1790.
 The party, led by the hunter Ivanov, traveled from Iliamna Lake to the Kuskokwim and Yukon rivers.
 Ivanov reported on the extensive fish and game resources and the many people inhabiting the region.
 At first the traders returned to Kamchatka after every season but eventually trading posts were established in the territory.
 These posts began in the Aleutians and moved eastward toward the Alaska Peninsula rather than north to the Yukon delta and Bering Strait.

+Many promyshlenniki became employees of the Russian-American Company (RAC) after it was established in 1799.
+Under the RAC promyshlenniki performed tasks such as hunting, supervision of sea otter hunting parties, carpentry, shipbuilding, farming and ranching at Fort Ross, California, guard duty, and a variety of other work.
+An example of an important RAC employee who was born into serfdom near Kursk, sold to the RAC, called a promyshlennik by the RAC, and played a key role in RAC expansion into California, was Timofei Nikitich Tarakanov.

 Relations with Aleut and Alutiiq people

-Promyshlenniki were adept at hunting on land but they lacked the skills to hunt on water, where sea otters lived.
-The Promyshlenniki then turned to the native Aleut and Alutiiq men to do their hunting for them.
+The promyshlenniki were adept at hunting on land but they lacked the skills to hunt on water, where sea otters lived.
+The promyshlenniki then turned to the native Aleut and Alutiiq men to do their hunting for them.
 These Alaska Natives were trained at a young age to hunt sea otters.
 The Russians took the women and children hostage and forced the men to hunt for them to ensure the safety of their families.
 The offspring of Russian men and Native women gave rise to a small but influential population of Alaskan Creoles.